Your FAQ page isn’t just there to address common questions about your business. That’s only part of it.

-What is an FAQ Page?
+What is a FAQ page?

 Your FAQ page can also act as the first point of contact for customers looking for answers before they reach out to you directly with their questions.

-When is an FAQ Page appropriate?
+When is a FAQ page appropriate?

 An FAQ page can be a distraction or an asset, depending on how you execute it.

 But to ensure that it’s the latter, here are some indications that it’s time to incorporate a FAQ page as part of your website: